 The Climate Policy Unit gives those affected a voice

 Through its Climate Policy Unit, Bread for the World aims to integrate development policy perspectives into national and international climate policy processes.
-On behalf of Bread for the World, Ecologic Institute evaluates the unit's work for the period 2023 to 2025.
+On behalf of Bread for the World, Ecologic Institute evaluated the unit's work for the period 2023 to 2025.

 The perspectives of the target groups are the measure of success